-Thirty-eight students from the Performing Arts School from both Sampson and Cumberland counties recently performed in a benefit concert organized by the studio at The Fayetteville Academy.
+Thirty-three students from the Performing Arts School from both Cumberland and Sampson counties recently performed in a benefit concert organized by the studio at the Fayetteville Academy.

-All proceeds and donations from the event were given to the Second Harvest Food Bank and Backpack Buddies program.
-This is the fourth year that the studio, owned by Clinton native Suzi Faircloth Matthews, has organized a benefit concert to help the hungry.
+All proceeds and donations from this event were given to the Second Harvest Food Bank and Backpack Buddies.
+This the fifth year that the studio, owned by Suzi Faircloth Matthews, has organized a benefit concert to help the hungry.

 The Performing Arts School is located in downtown Clinton.
-The studio offers classes in dance, baton, clogging, acrobatics, hip-hop, and musical theater for students ages 2 and up.
-The studio will hold its annual spring concerts May 9-10 at Sunset Avenue School in Clinton.
+The studio offers classes in dance, baton, clogging, acrobatics, hip-hop, guitar and musical theater for students ages two and up.